Toggle menu

 A blue plaque is a permanent sign installed in a public place to commemorate a person, building or event and a link to that site, becoming a historical marker and a recognition of significance.
 An 'official' scheme is run by English Heritage; regional schemes are administered by organisations throughout the UK.

-St Helens Borough Council will be launching a Blue Plaque scheme in 2024, and nominations are invited by the public.
+St Helens Borough Council launched their official Blue Plaque scheme in 2024, and nominations are invited by the public.
 There are various other existing plaques in the borough, a list can be seen below.
 To nominate a person, building or event, please complete the nomination form.

 Eligibility Criteria